 What is Disney Bound?

-Disneybouding is when Disney fans put together outfits inspired by Disney characters and wear them in the Disney Parks.
+Disneybounding is when Disney fans put together outfits inspired by Disney characters and wear them in the Disney Parks.
 Learning how to Disneybound is easy.

 Because children over age 14 and adults aren’t permitted to wear costumes in any of the Disney Parks fans started Disneybounding.
 It is the perfect solution to the no costumes rule and allows everyone to have fun and be creative while paying homage to their favorite Disney characters.
+Plus, it’s the perfect way to up your matching Disney shirt game!

 Disneybounding is not cosplay as coplayers are still wearing a costume.
 Some people refer to Disneybounding as closet coplay as the outfits put together are created using every day clothing.